-6.5.1 Local plan policy CP7 requires all new development to be of a high standard of architectural design; to adequately reflect principles of urban design; and to complement and respect neighbouring development and the character of the locality.

-- 6.5.2 Greater detail can be found in the Council's adopted SPD relating to Development on Garden Land and Infill Sites in Cheltenham which sets out that various elements combine to create the character of an area and include grain, type of building, location of buildings within the block or street, plot widths and building lines.
-The document states at paragraph 3.3 that "The aspects of a place that are visible or experienced from the public realm are generally understood to contribute most to the character of a place" but does also acknowledge that "areas which are less visible, such as back gardens also have a role to play the extent to which this is the case depends on the visibility of those gardens from the public realm".
-It goes on to state at paragraph 3.5 that "Responding to character is not simply about copying or replicating what already exists in an area...
-Change itself is not to be considered a bad thing automatically". - 6.5.3 The NPPF supports this view at paragraphs 59 and 60 where it states "design policies should avoid unnecessary prescription or detail but should concentrate on guiding the overall scale, density, massing, height, landscape, layout, materials and access of new development in relation to neighbouring buildings" and "planning policies and decisions should not attempt to impose architectural styles or particular tastes and they should not stifle innovation, originality or initiative through unsubstantiated requirements to conform to certain development forms or styles". - 6.5.4 To date, the dwellings constructed and approved in the rear gardens of nearby properties have been of a similar design with all first floor accommodation provided within a steeply pitched hipped roof, and a similar palette of facing materials.
-However with the above advice in mind, officers consider that a more contemporary approach on this site must be viewed as acceptable, provided its general scale, height, massing and footprint reflects that of its neighbours. - 6.5.5 As originally submitted, the proposed dwelling with its butterfly roof form was considered wholly inappropriate by virtue of its scale and massing; and this view was shared by the Architects' Panel who also questioned the choice of materials and elevational treatment.
-Indeed, the Civic Society also made reference to the "busy" roof form and the use of ceramic tiles. - 6.5.6 In its revised form, the dwelling now achieves a more domestic appearance and in fact has a lower ridge height than that of the dwelling approved on the adjacent site, and those in Hayman Close; the ridge height being 800mm lower than that recently approved at no. 17 Greenhills Road.
-In addition, altered elevational treatments are proposed which are considered acceptable subject to a high quality finish; a condition has therefore been attached requiring samples of the proposed facing materials and roofing materials to be submitted for due consideration prior to the commencement of development.
-6.5.6 The palette of materials - 6.5.7 Access to the dwelling would be provided via the altered access driveway located to the eastern side of the site.
-Whilst page 36 of the garden land SPD suggests that single 'tandem' development which shares the same access or plot as the frontage development will not normally be acceptable, it does not preclude such developments.
+- 6.5.1 Local plan policy CP7 requires all new development to be of a high standard of architectural design; to adequately reflect principles of urban design; and to complement and respect neighbouring development and the character of the locality. - 6.5.2 Greater detail can be found in the Council's adopted SPD relating to Development on Garden Land and Infill Sites in Cheltenham which sets out that various elements combine to create the character of an area and include grain, type of building, location of buildings within the block or street, plot widths and building lines.
+The document states at paragraph 3.3 that "The aspects of a place that are visible or experienced from the public realm are generally understood to contribute most to the character of a place" but does also acknowledge that "areas which are less visible, such as back gardens also have a role to play the extent to which this is the case depends on the visibility of those gardens from the public realm". - 6.5.3 Members will recall that the previous application on this site was refused only on design grounds in that it proposed a contemporary dwelling, the scale, form and massing of which were considered unacceptable; Members determined that the building would have failed to respect the prevalent form of neighbouring development or achieve a satisfactory hierarchy of development within the site. - 6.5.4 The dwelling now proposed would be the same as that previously deemed acceptable by members on the adjacent site in October 2013; the scale, height, massing and footprint is greatly influenced by the properties in the recent Hayman Close development to the west, with the first floor accommodation provided within a steeply pitched hipped roof. - 6.5.5 Access for both the existing and proposed dwellings would be provided via the existing albeit altered access from Greenhills Road.
+The existing garage to the eastern side of the existing dwelling would be demolished to provide access to the rear of the site however the application is proposing to form a garage in an existing extension to the western side. - 6.5.6 Whilst page 36 of the garden land SPD suggests that single 'tandem' development which shares the same access or plot as the frontage development will not normally be acceptable, it does not preclude such developments.
 In this particular case, backland developments have already taken place, and a secondary line of housing has been established.
 The proposed block plan clearly indicates that the proposed dwelling would sit well within its context and would respect the already altered character of the locality. - 6.5.8 Adequate levels of on-site car parking and private amenity space would be provided for both the existing and proposed dwelling. - 6.5.9 The proposal is therefore considered to meet the aims and objectives of policy CP7 and the garden land SPD.